hmunfru/fiware-sdc/doc/installation-guide.rst

 The FIWARE cookbook repository is in FIWARE SVN repository.
 To upload the recipes into the chef server you need:

--  To dowload the svn repository (yum install svn if not installed):
+-  To dowload the svn repository ('yum install svn' if not installed):

 .. code::